primeharbor/org-kickstart/README.md

       policy_targets     = ["Workloads", "Governance", "Suspended", "CoreIT"]
     }

-    # Do not enable.
-This will break the IR Scenario
     enable_imdsv2 = {
       policy_name        = "Enforce_IMDSv2"
       policy_description = "Enforce the usage of IMSv2 - Require Tokens, and set a hop limit of 2"